VainF/Reasoning-SFT/readme.md

 ![image](https://github.com/user-attachments/assets/2dcf76bd-af2d-425f-b25c-c5e050f11875)

-This repository is a customized version of [NVIDIA Megatron-LM](https://github.com/NVIDIA/Megatron-LM), extended to support Supervised Fine-Tuning (SFT). **Reasoning-SFT** applies prompt masking to train exclusively on the response.
+This repository is a customized version of [NVIDIA Megatron-LM](https://github.com/NVIDIA/Megatron-LM), extended to support Supervised Fine-Tuning (SFT) of reasoning models. **Reasoning-SFT** applies prompt masking to train exclusively on the response.
 It was used to train the hybrid reasoning model [Thinkless-1.5B-Warmup](https://huggingface.co/Vinnnf/Thinkless-1.5B-Warmup) using SFT.
 You can also use the code for standard SFT.

 <table>
 <table>